 We believe treatment programs should be centered around fun and reconnecting with everyday life.
 You will be enlisted in a 12 Step Completion Program and can take part in different activities such as meditation, camping, fishing, hiking and other off-campus excursions.
 Our facilities allow for on-site transitional living, and the surrounding environment is perfect for those wanting to escape.
 As you successfully progress through treatment, we reintroduce privileges such as gym access and family visits.

-At Brazos Recovery Services, we understand what people want during this stage of recovery.
+At Brazos Recovery, we understand what people want during this stage of recovery.
 Reintegrating clients with normal living alongside continued treatment is the necessary balance needed to optimize rehabilitation.

 Is a stimulant detox dangerous?

 Unlike some other drug addictions, the withdrawal phase of stimulant use does not threaten life.
 It is, however, uncomfortable and exhausting and should not be taken lightly.